 \section{Axions in cosmology}

 Axions and ALPs can have an important role in many cosmological scenarios, like inflation, dark radiation, dark energy, physics of the cosmic microwave background, but, most importantly, as a potential dark matter candidate.
-Cosmological observations can therefore be used to constraint ALP properties, although often in a model-dependent way.
+Cosmological observations can therefore be used to constrain ALP properties, although often in a model-dependent way.
 We will mention some of them here, but, for the most part we will focus on the dark matter issue.
 We refer to specialized reviews, like~\cite{Marsh:2015xka}, for additional information on axion cosmology.

 Being such light particles, it may be at first sight surprising that axions could be good dark matter candidates.
 Indeed, thermal production of these particles in the early Universe, like in the case of neutrinos, leads to a \textit{hot} dark matter population and therefore they do not solve the dark matter problem.
-The fact that the very axion paradigm provides automatically a non-thermal mechanism of a large non-relativistic population, further strengthens the axion hypothesis.
+However, as realized soon after their proposal (by several authors independently and simulatenously \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}) that the very PQ mechanism provides automatically a non-thermal production channel of a large non-relativistic population.
+The fact that the very axion paradigm provides a viable solution to the dark matter problem, further strengthens the axion hypothesis.